 Assuming you wish to use the /u mount point for the user home filesystem mounts and that you are currently using it, then you need to copy all existing directories under /u to a new location until all the migrations are completed.

-3. in the /etc/profile add a call to a script if the /u/userid is empty to invoke the command to copy from the /u_old/userid to /u/userid: cp -rp /u_old/userid/* /u/userid/ (no su or sudo required) 3a.
-In the copy script be sure to let the user know what is happening using the echo command
+2a.
+If sudo is not available then use su before the cp/etc/profile add a call to a script if the /u/userid is empty to invoke the command to copy from the /u_old/userid to /u/userid: